-Evaluation Periods: Students compliance with the Satisfactory Academic Progress Policy is divided into evaluation periods and is assessed when the student have completed the actual hours required during that evaluation period, and is provided within 7 school business days.
+Evaluation Periods: Students compliance with the Satisfactory Academic Progress Policy is divided into evaluation periods and is assessed when the students have completed the actual hours required during that evaluation period and is provided within 7 school business days.
+Evaluation forms are issued to the students according to their payment periods (established with US Department of Education for the purpose of Title IV funding) of their actual completed required course hours.